SATZEL02/noise-sleep_tracker_app/README.md

 ```
 Requires only userId as a query parameter and will return all the records for a given userId
 Returns a empty object in case no record for a given user is found
+Can specify sort by and order by through request body to get data in that format

 ```bash
 3. /record/deleteRecord/:recordId